Introduction: Why Time Series Forecasting Matters More Than Ever

 - Conformal prediction intervals: Statistically rigorous uncertainty quantification

-Beyond the foundation models, several transformer-based architectures have pushed the boundaries of supervised time series forecasting.
-These models require training on your specific dataset but often achieve the highest accuracy when sufficient training data is available.
+Beyond the foundation models, several transformer-based architectures have advanced supervised time series forecasting.
+These models require training on a specific dataset but often achieve the highest accuracy when sufficient training data is available.

 Published at ICLR 2023 by researchers from Princeton and IBM, PatchTST introduced two simple but powerful ideas that dramatically improved transformer performance on time series data.